usnistgov/NIST-BGP-SRx/INSTALL.md

 Then automatically installing the examples the configuration script determines how many IP addresses are needed and scans each interface available.
-Then it uses the already assigned IP address of the interface and tries to locate available  IP addresses int he /24 network of the NIS's IP address.
+Then it uses the already assigned IP address of the interface and tries to locate available  IP addresses int he /24 network of the NICS's IP address.

 NOTE: While parsing through the /24 network, the configuration script provides a search progress bar ```[pppp-pp-]``` with  ```p``` indicating an address is